 For short term storage of breast milk, refrigeration is the best route to take.
 Breast milk does need to be kept cold or like cow’s milk it will spoil.
 Breast milk does, however, spoil less quickly than regular milk due to the antibodies that are present within it.
 These same antibodies are what make breast milk so healthy for your baby.

 Breast milk will keep three to four hours at room temperature and three to five days in the refrigerator.
-If you are not sure you’ll use the milk in this time period it should be frozen.
+If you aren’t sure you’ll use the milk in this time period, it should be frozen.